MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 It contains the report definition details such as sections in the report, fields in each section, and any static text values defined for the report.
 This information is gathered from the report definition, and then embedded into the word template when created.

 ### How Word Templates are processed

 When you choose Template as the Report Type, the assigned Microsoft Word document will be used to generate the output of the report.

-1.The Microsoft Dynamics GP runtime uses the report definition within Microsoft Dynamics GP to generate an XML file that contains both the report definition and the data for the report.
+1. The Microsoft Dynamics GP runtime uses the report definition within Microsoft Dynamics GP to generate an XML file that contains both the report definition and the data for the report.
-2.The assigned Word Template document is then retrieved.
+2. The assigned Word Template document is then retrieved.
-3.The XML and Word Template are passed to the Template Processing Engine, which combines them to produce the completed Microsoft Word Template for the report.
+3. The XML and Word Template are passed to the Template Processing Engine, which combines them to produce the completed Microsoft Word Template for the report.

 ## Report Template Design

 ### Document structure

 The Word Template document is a standard Microsoft Word document.
 When rendered from Microsoft Dynamics GP, the additional information from the report definition is embedded into the document.
 Several tables in the word template document define the overall structure.
 All content that is displayed in the generated Microsoft Word document is placed inside these tables.